(Continued from A trip to real England)

 During the breakfast, the master and his wife talked to me and made some conversation.
 It was a little hard for me to speak English while eating.
 Still, it was fun to talk with them.
 He brought me a copy of the pages of Haworth printed out from a travel guidebook, saying “It’s the article in Japanese I chose for you.”

 Actually, it wasn’t Japanese, but I received it gratefully, not pointing out that it was written in traditional Chinese instead of Japanese.
-At 9 o’clock in the morning, I got out of the B&B to walk around the village centre and the Haworth Parish Church.
+At 9 a.m., I got out of the B&B to walk around the village centre and the Haworth Parish Church.
 I found that there was a group of Japanese tourists coming there by coach.

 This is the site of the school where Charlotte Brontë taught her pupils.

-I found Brontë Parsonage Museum just opposite to the school, but it was closed in that season due to remodelling.
+I found the Brontë Parsonage Museum just opposite to the school, but it was closed in that season due to remodelling.
 All I could do was to take some pictures of it from outside.

 At first, I wanted to walk on the moor to the Brontë Waterfalls, but I soon realised that it was impossible as I found the public footpath was too icy, muddy, and slippery to walk through with the chukka boots I wore at that time.
 I didn’t want to stain my trousers with mud mixed with the dung of sheep and horses.
 Instead, I walked on Dimples Lane, Field Head Lane, and Upper Marsh Lane seeing the scenery of both sides of the road, crossed Moorside Lane, and then walked on a farm road in the Haworth Moor to the place to be able to walk.